chipzx92/DataEngineeringI320/docs/presentations/semester_project/index.md

 Examing your project requirements again, looking at the `REQUIREMENTS.md` file in your project directory.

 You will need to create a dashboard using Superset.
 For that to work you will need to create data product tables for Superset to use.
 That means creating additional dbt files to define your data products, then locating them in Superset to design your visualizations and your dashboard.

 > See the [Superset](../Superset/) presentation as a guide to help you with with this step.

 Once your dashboard is complete you should export your visualizations and place them in your project report.
 You can do this pictures or short videos if interaction is important to your analysis.

 ### Review your report

-Review and improve your project report, filling out each section in the template, adding screenshots and exported vizualizations as necessary to explain your project team's work and answer the `REQUIREMENTS.md`  Each of the elements above should be included in your report; the report and your dashboard on Superset will be the outputs reviewed by the grading team.
+Review and improve your project report, filling out each section in the template, adding screenshots and exported visualizations as necessary to explain your project team's work and answer the `REQUIREMENTS.md`  Each of the elements above should be included in your report; the report and your dashboard on Superset will be the outputs reviewed by the grading team.
 So, for example, if your ER diagrams are not in your report, we will be unable to consider them in grading.